 You also get a free 24 month service plan as part of your purchase.
 Here is our current service policy.

-We offer a 14-Day Risk Free Trial.
-If you are not satisfied within the first 14 days, you can return seeBOOST with no obligation.
+We offer a Free Evaluation.
+If you are not satisfied you can return seeBOOST within the evaluation period.

 Fast, often within 1 to 2 days, plus shipping time.
 The sooner you contact us if there are any problems, the faster we can respond.

 An optometrist or optician fits seeBOOST just like ordinary prescription glasses.
 The fitting process involves adjusting the nose pieces to ensure that the glasses sit high on the nose bridge, and the ear pieces so that the glasses don't slip down.
 Once adjusted, seeBOOST feels exactly like wearing conventional prescription glasses.

 seeBOOST is designed specifically to be easy to use.
 There is only one large knob to learn.
 Everything else is automatic.